betatran3010/bowers-cis-website/design-plan/milestone-2.md

 ## Design Rationale
-> Explain why your design is appropriate for your audience.
-> Specifically, why does your content organization, navigation, and site design/layout meet the goals of your users?
-> How did you employ **design patterns** to improve the familiarity of the site for your audience?

 Our design is appropriate for our audience because it addresses their goals by splitting up the pages according to the sections that were emphasized during the interviews, and each section is titled according to its category and displayed on the navigation menu.
 This makes the website easy to navigate and for users to find the information they are looking for quickly.
 Each web page also has a side bar with anchors, which makes it easy for users to navigate the content within each web page as well.
 The site design also follows familiar web design patterns to make the website more predictable and useable for users.
 Each page has a side bar with anchors, navigation bar, title, logo that links to the home page, and footer.
 All of these design choices make our website appropriate and familiar for our audience.